Guide

 What is Business Asset Disposal Relief?

-Business Asset Disposal Relief (BADR) is a CGT relief that reduces the rate charged on qualifying gains to 14% for 2026/27.
+Business Asset Disposal Relief (BADR) is a CGT relief that reduces the rate charged on qualifying gains to 18% for disposals in 2026/27.
 It was previously called Entrepreneurs' Relief.
 It applies to gains made when disposing of a qualifying trading business or shares in a qualifying trading company, subject to a £1,000,000 lifetime limit.

 Do I qualify for Business Asset Disposal Relief?